mahek-p41/cynergi/README.md

    the green bug looking thing to run in debug.
 (The third option is to run in code coverage mode)

 ## To run from Command Line
+Note: This option is useful if you just want to run the application but aren't interested in doing any coding.

 1. Make sure the database is running via *cynergi-dev-environment/cynergi-dev-middleware.sh*
    1. Just leave this running in a separate terminal window
 2. Change directory to the root of the *cynergi-middleware* project using a bash prompt (IE Git Bash on Windows)